kendaleiv/kendaleiv.github.io/_posts/2020-12-16-monitoring-web-application-deployment-impact-using-artillery.md

 ## Global install

 If you're frequently running Artillery you may want to globally install it via `npm install -g artillery`, rather than use `npx` each time.
-After it's globally installed you can omit the `npx` from the above commands.
+After it's globally installed you can omit `npx` from the above command.